vladimir-v-diaz/demo/README.md

 In an arbitrary package attack, an  attacker installs anything they want on the client system.
 That is, an attacker can provide arbitrary files in response to download requests and the files will not be detected as illegitimate.
-We simulate an arbitrary packag attack by creating a "malicious" target file that our client attempts to fetch.
+We simulate an arbitrary package attack by creating a "malicious" target file that our client attempts to fetch.

 ```Bash